mo7amednabih/AppStore/README.md

 We welcome contributions!
 If you would like to contribute to the project, feel free to open a pull request after following our contribution guidelines.

-## License

-This project is licensed under the MIT License.

 ## Contact Information

-For any inquiries or suggestions, you can reach us via email at: [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or suggestions, you can reach us via email at: [eid46060@example.com](mailto:eid46060@example.com).